9th8/up-to-date-real-world-haskell/1-getting-started.md

 ### Undefined values, and introducing variables

-Haskell\'s prelude, the standard library we mentioned earlier, defines at least one well-known mathematical constant for us.
+Haskell's prelude, the standard library we mentioned earlier, defines at least one well-known mathematical constant for us.

 ``` screen